-With a few notable exceptions, the age of pensions is largely over in the U.S., with traditional defined benefit plans mostly being replaced by defined contribution retirement vehicles like 401(k) plans.
+With a few notable exceptions, the age of pensions is largely over in the U.S. Traditional defined benefit plans have replaced largely by defined contribution retirement vehicles like 401(k) plans.
 A new study from the National Institute on Retirement Security, though, seems to suggest that the end of pensions may not actually be as beneficial to companies as once thought.
 In fact, a giving employees a traditional pension plan may actually be less costly than operating a 401(k) or other defined contribution plan.

 If you want help saving for retirement, consider finding a financial advisor using SmartAsset’s free financial advisor matching service.

 The logic behind why companies wanted to switch to defined contribution plans is pretty simple.
 In a traditional pension plan, the company is on the hook for a predetermined payment every year until a worker dies.
 If they live particularly long, that can get expensive.
 With a defined contribution plan like a 401(k), however, the payment is entirely determined by how much an employee saved during their working years — and of they run out, it doesn’t impact the employer.

 The group nature of a pension plan, though, may actually result in lower costs for the employers, though, according to the new NIRS study.

 “Pensions have economies of scale and risk pooling that just can’t be replicated by individual savings accounts,” said Dan Doonan, the NIRS’ executive director, in a statement.
 “This means pensions can provide retirement benefits at a much lower cost.”

 The study found that in order to replace 54% of income for employees after retirement, a DB plan required contributions of 16.5% of total payroll.
 A DC plan, meanwhile, required 32.3% of payroll to get to the same endpoint.